 - If you set the “Turn display off after” option for a long period of time, it will stop your Mac’s sleep time.
 Correct it based on your preference.

-- In the Power Adaptor tab, untick on the “Prevent computer from sleeping automatically when the display is off”.
+- On the Power Adapter tab, untick the “Prevent computer from sleeping automatically when the display is off”.

-Step 5: make sure your MacBook is not set on a schedule to automatically wake up.
+5: Make sure your MacBook is not set on a schedule to automatically wake up.
 Adjust the settings based on your preference.

 Sometimes, these adjustments work perfectly, but sometimes, they work randomly.
 In this case, move on to the next option.